junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Only the slow, natural healing then.
 Like a human.
 Dean watches him, worried.

-Cas holds an arm on the wet ground, making an effort trying to stand up.
-Dean reaches for his other arm, helping him on his feet.
+Cas holds an arm on the wet ground, making an effort to stand up.
+Dean reaches for his other arm, helping him to his feet.

 Cas wobbles a little, but he manages to stand straight.

 Dean smoothens out his trench coat and fixes his tie.
 The tears and cuttings don't look half as bad this way.

-"It's too dangerous out here," Cas's voice is croaked, tone warning.
+"It's too dangerous out here," Cas's voice croaks, tone warning.
 "They can be anywhere, any statues."
-He nods at across street, Dean follows his sight, noticing the two statues standing in the light lit from the mansion, the statues of a mother and a son.
+He nods at the other side of the street, Dean follows his sight, noticing the two statues standing in the light lit from the mansion, the statues of a mother and a son.
 The remnants of the rain dripping on their faces, it's almost like their eyes are gleaming, staring intensely at the house.

-"He's right, too much temporal disturbance, I can't get a good reading," the Doctor says, swinging the sonic screwdriver a few times like trying vainly to fix an used-up ink pen.
+"He's right, too much temporal disturbance, I can't get a good reading," the Doctor says, swinging the sonic screwdriver a few times like trying vainly to fix a used-up ink pen.
 "If the Angels are in this city, we're sitting ducks out here.
 Let's go inside first."

 "You good to walk, man?"
-Dean asks under his breath, stilling holding Cas up like supporting an old man to cross streets.
+Dean asks under his breath, still holding Cas up like supporting an old man to cross street.

 Cas answers him, "I'm not fragile, Dean."